Laxer3a/CRound/README.md

   - 'override offset' should make it explicit when two members share the same memory.
   - No support in first draft and then can add back the C union later if needed.

+## Function pointers.
+- Need those for DLL and C communication.
+Provide and use C function pointer.
+Allows also to create complex mecanism (COM object), or even C++ objects.

 ## Undefined : OOP
 - VTable / Trait like stuff...
+  - I don't like the idea of 'fat' pointer.
+TWO pointer maintenance cost, even only if virtual is...
 - AoS vs SoA.
   - Jay language is the one doing interesting things.
   - Would be nice to be able to define 'walking operator' : why not also morton code, etc...